mark-fortuna/radmatcolor/README.md

 It's a valuable tool when presenting MCNP model history.
 When new cells are added or older ones are modified, the renders can end up seemingly random colors.

 ## How to use?
 Radmat color requires a color dictionary: a .csv (somma separated values) file in which each material is assigned a RGBA color.
 The first column of this file should be the material number, the other four columns for RGBA values.
 RGBA values for desired colors can be generated using tools such as [RGBA Color Picker](https://rgbacolorpicker.com).
+If the material should be invisible the second column should have the tag 'invisible'.

 ### Running from terminal
 Run in folder with files: